zhangchl007/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 5. Moving everything to APIs sounds great but how can we stay on top of our API inventory and manage discoverability, security, lifecycle, and monitoring into the future?
 Is there something we could use to easily develop a proof of concept now?

 ### Infographic for common scenarios

 ![The Common scenario for an E-Commerce Website diagram has an Enterprise and an End User connected via an internet tier, a services tier, and a data tier.](media/image3.png "Common scenario for an E-Commerce Website diagram")

 ## Step 2: Design a proof of concept solution

 **Outcome**

 Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 Timeframe: 60 minutes

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.
+Directions:  With all participants at your table, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?

 2. What customer business needs do you need to address with your solution?

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart.
+Directions: With all participants at your table, respond to the following questions on a flip chart:

  *High-level architecture*

 1. Without getting into the details (the following sections will address the particular details), diagram your initial vision for handling the top-level requirements for the mobile and web applications, data management, and extensibility.

 *Mobile and web applications*

 1. How should Contoso implement the PolicyConnect mobile app?